popphp/popphp-framework/README.md

 composer install
 ```

-and the Pop PHP core and the additional 31 components will be installed.
+and the core Pop PHP components and the additional 31 components will be installed.